MOROCCO ADOPTIONS

 ● At least one adoptive parent must be either a Canadian citizen or Permanent Resident of Canada.

-● Applicants should have at least an average income and be financially secure including employment.
+● Applicants should have at least an average income and be financially secure with employment.

 ● Not currently using cannabis.